CastroForGeorgia/GA-5/content/_campaign/welcome-hub/about-the-campaign/contribution-paths.md

+---
+layout: welcome-hub-page
+title: "Contribution Paths | Andres Castro Campaign"
+description: "Discover how you can help our campaign from 5-minute quick fixes to leadership roles.
+Find the perfect way to contribute your skills and time to building progressive change."
+---

 # Contribution Paths — How You Can Help 🌟

 Everyone has something valuable to offer our campaign.
 Whether you've got five minutes or five hours, there's a meaningful way for you to help: